penguinland/visual_diff/README.md

 environment: you'll know it's set up right if you can run `python3 -m tkinter` and get a little interactive window to pop up.

+- On Mac, try `sudo brew install python-tk` to install that.
+- On Ubuntu, you might try `sudo apt-get install python3-pil.imagetk` to get Tcl/Tk set up correctly.
+I don't remember exactly what I did that finally worked, but that was one of the things I tried.

 After that, just `pip install -r requirements.txt`, and you should be good!

-On Ubuntu, you might try `sudo apt-get install python3-pil.imagetk` to get Tcl/Tk set up correctly.
-I don't remember exactly what I did that finally worked, but that was one of the things I tried.
+If you get errors about not doing this in a virtual environment, try `python -m venv venv`, then `source venv/bin/activate`, and then try installing the requirements again.

 If you're running a different OS, good luck (and if you get it to work, please either file an issue telling us to update the documentation with what you did, or update it yourself and send us a pull request!).
-Once upon a time, this also worked on Mac, but I no longer have one and can't easily try that out.

 ## Options
 The short version: run `visual_diff.py --help` for info.